HaruRose/powershell-password-generator/README.md

 ## How to use:

+1.Using the .exe -  right click, "save link as..."

-1.Select "generate-password.ps1"(above this text), right click, "save link as..."
+2. Using the powershell: right click, "Password Generator.ps1"(above this text), "save link as..."

-2. Right click -> "Open with..."
+2. In file explorer, right click file -> "Open with..."

 3. More apps -> Look for another app on this PC..
-Select powershell from powershell windows location (path in Windows 10: C:\Windows\System32\WindowsPowerShell\v1.0 ) & check "remember [..] for .ps1 files"
+Select powershell from powershell windows location (path in Windows 10: C:\Windows\System32\WindowsPowerShell\v1.0 ) & check "Always use this app [..] for .ps1 files"

 Fully open-source (un) secure password generator.
 25 feb 24